jeffro26/aws-testing/README.md

 3) You are now ready to begin using the app locally

 How to test:

+Currently the code uses node-cache to retain request information and when it detects that same customer ID has donated again it will return a message in the response body.
+In the real world however, this would be handled via the use of a non-relational database solution such as DynamoDB which would allow the data to be stored in JSON format for ease of processing and allow for a more scalable solution given the support AWS would have.

 Please use postman(or any equivalent) to send a POST request with the following data object: